oracle-livelabs/partner-solutions/sample-livelabs-templates/sample-workshop/data-load/data-load.md

 *Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Time: -- minutes
+Estimated Time: n minutes

-### About <Product/Technology> (Optional)
+### About Product/Technology (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*
+*List objectives for this lab*

 In this lab, you will:
 * Objective 1